ByteWelder/TactilityDocs/docs/versions/main/configuration.md

 ```

 Properties:

 - `ssid`: The name of the access point
-- `password`: The plaintext password
+- `password`: The plain text password
 - `autoConnect`: Whether Tactility should automatically connect to it when Wi-Fi is enabled (values "true" or "false")
 - `autoRemovePropertiesFile`: Whether to automatically delete the files from SD card once this configuration has been successfully applied.
 This is a security feature.

+## Wi-Fi Settings

+These settings are found in `/data/settings/wifi.properties`

+Properties:

+- `enableOnBoot`: turn on Wi-Fi service at boot (values "true" or "false")